GSA/catalog.data.gov/README.md

 ## SAML2

 To enable the ckanext-saml2 extension, run the environment with `make clean build-saml2 up` and then access to https://localhost:8443/dataset
+Open your web browser to [localhost:8443](https://localhost:8443).
+You can log into your instance with you login.gov user.

 ## CI